0xFireWolf/AppleBCMWLANCompanion/Documentation/Issues.md

 Putting your computer to sleep or waking it up might trigger a kernel panic.

+### OTA Update

+Upgrading to a new macOS Tahoe release with BCMC enabled causes a kernel panic during the final OTA stage, because Lilu mistakenly recognizes the final OTA stage as a normal boot.
+However, the root cause is deeper.
+As a temporary workaround, disable BCMC in your bootloader configuration file before performing an OTA update and re-enable it once the update has completed.

 ## \>\> Card Specific Issues

 This section describes issues specific to particular Wi-Fi cards.